csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

 - When writing a method that returns a value, the value in the `return` statement **must** be the same type as the method's return type

-    - If the value returned by `LengthProduct` is not an `int`, we'll get a compile error
+    - If the value returned by `LengthProduct` is not an `int`, we will get a compile error

     - This won't work: